nayere6342/sep11-freedom-project/blog/entry03.md

 ## Design Process:

-The design of this was that the collisons object were weird at first.
+The design of this was that the collision objects were weird at first.
 Due to me, not know everything there is to know about this topic.
-Thus not getting a grip on what I was going to do in the begining of this.
-Like how should the playe's hitbox hiting the object they should avoid in the game.
+Thus not getting a grip on what I was going to do in the beginning of this.
+Like how should the player's hitbox hit the object they should avoid in the game.
 I did have help from videos on youtube to help me get a grip on what I'm supposed to in this entry.
 That's what help me get to be a bit more knowing on this topic overall.
 That's my design process for this entry.
 It was a bit complex overall and thanks to these videos.
 I figured out how it all works.

 ### **_Challenges / Takeaways:_**